Cautioned/Alien/README.md

 Windows Defender may falsely think the player is a trojan virus, so if that happens don't worry it's not, I've submitted it to microsoft for review it should clear up soon.

+macOS currently doesn't work I need to setup Apple Developer for it.

 ## Usage

 1. Launch Alien